Sujan-shrestha7/portfolio/README.md

 # portfolio
-Hey Developers, Its me Sujan Shrestha and I ma tryns make my own portfolio where i will put my projects and my interest and contact section.
+Hey Developers, Its me Sujan Shrestha, A BCA student and I am tryns make my own portfolio where i will put my projects and my interest and contact section.
 I am using html css and js for this and is not compeletely made. live at:
         http://sujan-shrestha7.github.io/portfolio/